martinescardo/HoTTEST-Summer-School/Agda/Cubical/Solutions8.lagda.md

 ### Exercise 3 (★★★)

-Using `hcomp`, cunstruct a method for turning paths into dependent paths.
+Using `hcomp`, construct a method for turning paths into dependent paths.

 **Hint**:
 At each point `i`, the verical fibre of the following diagram should lie in